 So, welfare boards can make a real difference to seafarers’ lives and that’s why ISWAN have chosen the UK Merchant Navy Welfare Board to manage this project.
 Why?
 Because the MNWB operate 16 regional Port Welfare Committees, or PWCs, covering the entire UK coastline and Gibraltar, and deals with international welfare organisations on a regular basis.

 These PWCs meet regularly to discuss and resolve seafarers’ welfare issues with harbour masters, port health inspectors, shipping agents, unions, local authorities and voluntary organisations that provide a wide range of welfare services and facilities including seafarers’ centres with Wi-Fi, transport, ship and hospital visits.

 Our programme is led by a Programme Executive Committee whose members include representatives from across the maritime community including Governments, ship owners, ports, unions, and voluntary organisations.
 Under the guidance of the Executive Committee, the programme will look at what’s identifying maritime states that may be interested in the project and helping them to set up new port welfare boards.
 Therefore, if you or your organisation are interested in improving seafarers’ welfare and would like to find out more about this important project, please contact us via this website.
 We look forward to hearing from you."

-Roger Harris, Executive Director, International Seafarers' Welfare & Assistance Network (ISWAN):
+Roger Harris, Former Executive Director, International Seafarers' Welfare & Assistance Network (ISWAN):

 "Operating under the auspices of ISWAN, the International Seafarers’ Welfare Assistance Network, our programme is all about improving the welfare services and support made available to our seafarers when they call in at different ports around the world.